nemild/smart-contract-best-practices/src/02-Philosophy.md

 - **Be careful about calling external contracts** (especially, at this stage)
   - look at the dependencies of external contracts
   - remember that many levels of dependencies are particularly problematic

+<sup>\*</sup>[Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) uses *multiple layers* of controls to provide redundancy in the event that security controls fail.
+It can be extended beyond code to the personnel, procedural, and physical aspects of security (e.g., the human-based voting mechanism used to replace a piece of code).